Character References in WA

 - Do not disclose previous offences unless specifically relevant

-- Do not disrespect the court in any way through the use of aggressive language
+- Do not disrespect the court in any way

-The substantial part of a character reference must cover the following points;
+A character reference must cover the following points;

 - An introduction of the referee and their standing in the community